 Each component of the series is based on personal research, with help from coaches of teams involved.
-Barring a schedule change, a new installment will be released every three weeks, with the first installment being released on May 8, 2019.
-(There’s a four-week break between installments #3 and #4 to make the schedule work a little better.)
-The schedule is below, and each new installment will be linked on this page upon release:
+New installments were released every three weeks, with the first installment being released on May 8, 2019.
+(There’s a four-week break between installments #3 and #4 that allowed for a midpoint breather.)
+The schedule is below, with each installment and team covered linked:

 - Transition (May 8) (Teams covered: Whitman, West Virginia Tech, Gonzaga)